top of page

 How long will it take to feel the benefits of practicing mindfulness?

-This is variable but there is a wealth of evidence that demonstrates notable benefits after eight weeks of regular practice.
+This is variable but evidence shows benefits after eight weeks of regular practice.
 You may find that you are less reactive & more responsive in certain situations.
 Friends & family may notice changes first!
 Beginning to practice mindfulness can also be quite uncomfortable as you may notice just how busy your mind is, or become very aware of unhelpful behaviour patterns.
 This is an important part of the process - as you become more self-aware, you can make changes that will benefit all areas of your life.
-Compassion for yourself is very important at this stage & is an integral part of the 6 week course.
+Compassion for yourself is very important at this stage & is an integral part of my approach.

 Are there Buddhist or religious aspects to Mindfulness?